AnthonyHB/rgb-color-game/README.md

 # rgb-color-game

-This RGB guessing game helps you mold your CSS skills by having you match a color code to it's respective shade.
+Generates a random RGB code that the user must use to find the matching shade.
+Available in Easy and Hard mode.